British Science Week Maths Activities: Topical Maths

 For more Summer term 2023 activities linked to topical maths in the classroom, download your your free topical problem solving resource.

-BSW is a ten day celebration of all things science, technology, engineering, and Maths – with ‘fascinating, entertaining, and engaging events and activities across the UK for people of all ages’.
-For a taste of the inspiration and fun brought to communities all around the UK by BSW last year, see this video of last year’s shenanigans.
+BSW is a ten day celebration of all things science, technology, engineering, and maths – with ‘fascinating, entertaining, and engaging events and activities across the UK for people of all ages’.
+For a taste of the inspiration and fun brought to communities all around the UK by BSW, see this video of 2016’s shenanigans.

 Putting the M in STEM

-With this in mind here are three science-based Maths investigations for you to try in your lessons:
+With this in mind here are three British Science Week-based maths investigations for you to try in your lessons.

 Medicine Madness: George’s Marvellous Medicine